 We've all heard the axiom, "there but for the grace of God go I", but how many of us really understand this?
 Today's guest contributor, now a committed Traditional Catholic, relates how this hit home for her in her earlier days before her awakening, if you will, in the same manner that Saint Augustine wrote about when confiding his past sins in his landmark book "Confessions."
 Her experience is pertinent for our times, especially in this day and age when so many worship at the altar of the world, the flesh and the devil, not really thinking about each's own visitation when each one of us will stand before God at his or her Particular Judgment.
 Ava ties in the theme of this past Sunday's Gospel, the visitation of the Mother of God to the children of Fatima, and the significance of our Lady's promise for those who wear her Brown Scapular.
-Yes, it is most pertinent for this era, for this very week and day.
-While hordes of clueless Catholics with hormones at a peak gather for the conciliar version of Woodstock: Worldy Youth Days in Sydney this week, she presents a sobering story that should shake the timbers of our souls and wake the echoes of those who assume security when, in truth, there is only one way to secure eternal salvation and no amount of superstitions will stay the inevitable truth that for any sacramental to be effective, the one receiving it must be of good will and open to the grace of God, specifically Sanctifying Grace.
+Yes, it is most pertinent for this era, for these times, especially during summer when beaches and pools expose nearly naked bodies that serve as occasions of temptation and while hordes of clueless Catholics with hormones at a peak gather every fourth summer for the conciliar version of Woodstock: Worldy Youth Days - this year in Rio, she presents a sobering story that should shake the timbers of our souls and wake the echoes of those who assume security when, in truth, there is only one way to secure eternal salvation and no amount of superstitions will stay the inevitable truth that for any sacramental to be effective, the one receiving it must be of good will and open to the grace of God, specifically Sanctifying Grace.
 Without this protection, all else is futile, fateful.

 Today is the Feast of Our Lady of Mt.
 Carmel.
 We've heard many stories about the Virgin Mary's visits to St. Simon Stock, but many misunderstand the conditions of wearing the Brown Scapular.